-End quote.
 That's quite right, and I was remiss in not mentioning it.
 Victimological hysteria operates according to a definite calculus, with race as a key variable.
-Not just race, in fact: the UVA hoaxer made a point of telling Rolling Stone her rapists were blonde.
+Not just race, in fact: The UVA hoaxer made a point of telling Rolling Stone her rapists were blonde.
 Heterosexual white men are ungood, you see, but blonde heterosexual white men are doubleplus ungood.

 It seems to me that if you could get the precise relative rankings of victims and oppressors worked out, you could write a computer program to generate these Narrative-confirming stories.

 Item: You may have been seeing the word "CRomnibus" in the political news this week.
 The story here is that we're at the very end of the 113th Congress and the critters haven't yet done the main thing Congress was designed to do: approve spending by the federal government.
 If they don't do it, the feds can't spend and the government shuts down, which would be a truly terrible thing … wouldn't it?
 Of course it would.

 The normal way this works is by passing bills to fund particular functions through to the end of the fiscal year next September 30th, usually wrapped up in one humongous batch of bills called an omnibus bill.
 Failing that, Congress just passes a Continuing Resolution to keep funding going at more or less the current level for a month or two.